You must have an ENG 1 or an ML5 seafarer medical fitness certificate to work at sea.

-You need an ML5 medical certificate if any of the following apply, you’re:
+You need an ML5 medical certificate if you’re:

-- the master of a passenger ship that doesn’t go to sea (Class IV or V)
+- the master of a passenger ship that does not go to sea (Class IV or V)

-- the master of a commercial vessel that doesn’t go to sea
+- the master of a commercial vessel that does not go to sea

 - the master or a crew member of a small commercial vessel certificated for Area Category 2 to 6 (no more than 60 miles from a safe haven)

-- a crew member or anyone else (eg catering staff) who normally works on a domestic passenger ship (Class VI or VIA) that doesn’t go to sea
+- a crew member or anyone else (for example catering staff) who normally works on a domestic passenger ship (Class VI or VIA) that goes to sea

 How to apply

-Download the ML5 form and take it to your local doctor to complete.
+Download the ML5 application form and ask your doctor to complete it.